0825eshaan/Vexvault/README.md

 # Vexvault
-VexVault is a web app that helps VEX Robotics teams track and manage their parts inventory.
+Vexvault is a web app that helps VEX Robotics teams track and manage their parts inventory.

 ## Features
 - Add, edit, and delete VEX parts